mozilla-mobile/mozilla-vpn-client/docs/rfcs/0002-session-id-sharing.md

 #### The daemon process may be started independently from the main application on mobile platforms

-Both the operational system and the Mozilla VPN application expose features that allow the user to turn on the VPN without interacting with the main application.
+Both the operating system and the Mozilla VPN application expose features that allow the user to turn on the VPN without interacting with the main application.
 On mobile environments, when the VPN is turned on through any of these methods, the main application process is never launched while the daemon process is.